 - Mood – is your business playful or formal?

-It’s important that your images match the page you’re putting them on.
-If you’re writing about estate agency whilst showing pictures of lakes, your visitor might be confused.
+It’s important your images match the page you’re putting them on.
+If you’re writing about property whilst showing pictures of lakes, your visitor will be confused.

 This last bullet point can also be difficult.
 Remember the tone you want to create – for example, a funeral directors’ website should use images that create a calm, kind and respectful ambience.